8 Ways To Live Better With CLL | MyLeukemiaTeam

 • Keep up to date with appropriate vaccines, particularly flu and pneumonia vaccines.

-• Talk to your doctor before getting vaccines that contain live virus particles or bacteria.
+• Delay live vaccines at least three months after completing your chemotherapy regimen for CLL.
+Talk to your oncology team before getting vaccines that contain live virus particles or bacteria.

-People with CLL are advised to get vaccinations against COVID-19.
-Although vaccination against COVID-19 reduces your risk of infection, do not assume you are fully protected against COVID-19 once you’re vaccinated.
+People with CLL are advised to get vaccinated against COVID-19.
+Although vaccination reduces your risk of infection, don’t assume you’re fully protected against COVID-19 once you’re vaccinated.
 Take extra precautions, wear N95 masks indoors and in crowded environments, and maintain social distancing.

-Get medical advice on how to mitigate risks if you’re thinking about attending a crowded event, especially if you are currently in treatment.
+Get medical advice on how to mitigate risks if you’re thinking about attending a crowded event, especially if you’re currently in treatment.
 Your health care provider can also advise you on an appropriate vaccination schedule.

 7. Talk to Loved Ones